-- SARs that may be settled only in cash are not equity compensation under NYSE and NASDAQ rules.
-Accordingly, no shareholder approval under such rules is required with respect to plans under which only these awards may be granted. - Like stock options, SARs generally are not subject to Section 409A of the Code if the strike price is equal to or greater than fair market value on the grant date and a SAR is based on service recipient stock. - The exercise of SARs does not require the holder to tender an exercise price for which he or she may need to borrow against the exercise proceeds or engage in a broker-assisted cashless exercise, either of which must be carefully structured to avoid a violation of Section 402 of Sarbanes-Oxley. - SARs settled in cash instead of stock do not give rise to Form 4 reporting of subsequent sales. - SARs settled in cash instead of stock will not result in equity dilution.

-- SARs settled in cash instead of stock will not increase the employee's holdings of company stock. - SARs settled in cash are treated as liability awards for accounting purposes (requiring quarterly adjustments to the compensation charge based on the price of the stock underlying the SARs). - SARs settled in cash will require an outlay of cash by the company. - ISS does not consider timebased SARs as performancebased compensation for purposes of its "pay for performance" analysis.
+Benefits Drawbacks SARs that may be settled only in cash are not equity compensation under the NYSE and NASDAQ rules.
+Accordingly, no shareholder approval under such rules is required with respect to plans under which only these awards may be granted.
+Like stock options, SARs generally are not subject to Section 409A of the Code if the strike price is equal to or greater than fair market value on the grant date and a SAR is based on service recipient stock.
+The exercise of SARs does not require the holder to tender an exercise price for which he or she may need to borrow against the exercise proceeds or engage in a broker-assisted cashless exercise, either of which must be carefully structured to avoid a violation of Section 402 of Sarbanes-Oxley.
+SARs settled in cash instead of stock will not increase the employee's holdings of company stock.
+SARs settled in cash are treated as liability awards for accounting purposes (requiring quarterly adjustments to the compensation charge based on the price of the stock underlying the SARs).
+SARs settled in cash will require an outlay of cash by the company.
+ISS does not consider time-based SARs as performance-based compensation for purposes of its "pay for performance" analysis.